WHY VISIT SAUDI ARABIA

-- Hininy: dish made from date, brown bread, butter, Cardamom and saffron
+- Hininy: a dish made from date, brown bread, butter, Cardamom and saffron

-- Haneeth: dish made of basmati rice, lamb, and a mixture of spices
+- Haneeth: a dish made of basmati rice, lamb, and a mixture of spices

 - Aseedah: round wholemeal wheat dough with a depression in the middle filled with hot chili tomato paste or Helba (a fenugreek mixture made with parsley and garlic) and lamb or chicken stock poured around

-- Mathlotha: dish made of layers of Korsan bread, Jarish wheat, rice and meat
+- Mathlotha: a dish made of layers of Korsan bread, Jarish wheat, rice and meat

-- Tharid: dish made from pieces of bread in a vegetable or meat broth
+- Tharid: a dish made from pieces of bread in a vegetable or meat broth

 - Murtabak or Mutabbaq: stuffed pancake or pan-fried bread with many variations.
-The most common form is a egg-filled pancake, sometimes mixed with green onion and minced meat, made from pan fried crepes which is folded and cut to squares
+The most common form is an egg-filled pancake, sometimes mixed with green onion and minced meat, made from pan-fried crepes which are folded and cut to squares

 - Markook or Shrek: a type of unleavened flatbread baked on a domed or convex metal griddle

-- Matazeez: hearty stew of lamb and vegetables with whole-wheat ‘pasta’ discs
+- Matazeez: a hearty stew of lamb and vegetables with whole-wheat ‘pasta’ discs

-- Mandi: dish made from rice, meat (lamb or chicken), and a mixture of spices
+- Mandi: a dish made from rice, meat (lamb or chicken), and a mixture of spices

-- Jalamah: dish made of from lamb and a mixture of spices
+- Jalamah: a dish made of from lamb and a mixture of spices

 - Roz Bukhari: chicken and rice stir-fried with onion, lemon, carrot and tomato paste

-- Güllaç: dessert made with milk, pomegranate and a special kind of pastry
+- Güllaç: a dessert made with milk, pomegranate and a special kind of pastry

 - Muhallebi: creamy milk-based pudding, thickened with rice flour or cornstarch, and then topped with sweet syrup